Sr#

 Overall, effective hospital management is essential for ensuring that patients receive the best possible care and that the hospital operates in an efficient and effective manner.

-2. Stock Management Stock management refers to the process of managing the inventory of a business or organization, including ordering, storing, tracking, and selling products or materials.
+Stock management refers to the process of managing the inventory of a business or organization, including ordering, storing, tracking, and selling products or materials.
 Effective stock management is essential for maintaining the right level of inventory to meet customer demand while minimizing costs and reducing waste.
-Some key aspects of stock management include:

 1. Forecasting Demand: This involves using historical sales data, market trends, and other factors to predict future demand for products or materials.